International student tuition fees

 - England: up to £6,165 (or up to £7,400 for an accelerated degree) depending on the institution

 - Northern Ireland: £4,395

-Students from the EU, EEA, Switzerland or who are the child of a Turkish worker, may be able to apply for additional help as well as the tuition fee loan through Student Finance England, Northern Ireland or Wales.
+If starting in the 2020–2021 academic year, students from the EU, EEA, Switzerland or who are the child of a Turkish worker may be able to apply for additional help as well as the tuition fee loan through Student Finance England, Northern Ireland or Wales.
 You'll need to meet the eligibility criteria to do this.